-In September 1999, the Board of Directors approved the Executive Stock Purchase Incentive Plan (ESPIP) whereby certain of the Company's executive officers purchased Common Stock at fair market value with the proceeds of full-recourse, unsecured, interest bearing loans from the Company.
+In September 1999, the Board of Directors approved the Executive Stock Purchase Incentive Plan (ESPIP) whereby certain of the Company's officers purchased Common Stock at fair market value with the proceeds of full-recourse, unsecured, interest bearing loans from the Company.
 The loans have a seventy-six month term, commencing October 1, 1999, and accrue interest at 6.02% (the applicable federal rate as determined pursuant to Section 1274(d) of the Code on the purchase date for loans of such maturity), compounded annually.
-Dividends paid on the purchased shares are assigned to the Company to offset the loan balance until certain performance criteria are met, following which the dividends are paid to the individual.
-The proceeds of deferred cash incentives awarded upon the satisfaction of certain retention or performance criteria during the performance period must also be applied to pay the loans.
-Following such payment, the balance of the loans at the end of the performance period will generally be payable in three equal installments (plus interest) on the first three anniversaries after the end of the performance period.
-The payment of the loan will be accelerated if the executive officer's service is terminated while the loan is outstanding.
-If the executive officer's service is terminated during the performance period for any reason, no deferred cash incentives will be awarded.
-The loan may also be prepaid at any time at the executive officer's option.
-The performance period ends January 31, 2003.
+Deferred cash payments were to be awarded to participants to repay interest and the loan principal if certain performance and retention criteria were met within the 40-month performance period that ended January 31, 2003.